Growing up I was always active in sports. I started out with Martial Arts then as I got older I joined team sports, primarily football and rugby.

 I wanted something a little different, a little more dynamic, and a lot more fluid.
 After all, I was training for a rugby comeback and while those lifts are great they're very rigid and rugby is fluid.
 So why not train that way?

 This brought me to kettlebells.
 It answered my needs, was great rehab for my injuries, and was more enjoyable than what I was doing before.
 I looked into a certification and found Agatsu.
-After spending a weekend learning from the fantastic Agatsu Senior Instructor Kim Rossignol I fell in love with the Agatsu philosophy.
 This in turn brought me to picking up several certifications through them and going down to LA for a week long Masters Of Movement event.

 That week in LA would change my life as that is where I got my first taste of Mace training.
 While kettlebells still hold a special place in my heart, I now know that it was the mace I was looking for the whole time.
 It answered every one of my needs and then some.
 Not a day goes by that I don't have a mace in my hand.
 Whether it be building flows, training for competition, or using it for active meditation every time I'm holding one of my maces I'm at peace.

 In the relatively short time I have been mace training I have been lucky enough to build a list of accomplishments with it that I am very proud of.
 I had the opportunity to travel to Toronto and win my first mace competition, pulling a 10kg mace for a total of 223 pulls in five minutes.
-Recently I started performing hour long sets with the 10kg mace, something few other people in the world have pulled off.
+I am known to do hour long sets with the 10kg or 12kg mace, something few other people in the world have pulled off.
+I have also made a bit of a name for myself with even longer "endurance sets" having done a single set of 10 Thousand swings with a 5kg mace that took 5 hours and 45 minutes as well as a 9 hour and 3 minute set (though that time I did not count reps).
 I have grown my Warrior Flow classes into the largest mace training community in Canada.
 With that fantastic community, we were able to host Western Canada's first mace competition, and the biggest one in Canada to date.
-In this competition one of my athletes became the first woman in Canada to complete a five minute set with an 8kg mace.
-I have had three of my Warriors go on to become Agatsu Certified mace instructors, three become Steel Mace Flow Certified Mace instructors, three become Unconventional Athletics Certified Mace Instructors, and one become a KIPS Certified Mace Instructor.
-Beyond all that I have been lucky enough to introduce over to 100 different people to the mace and travel the continent doing what I love.
+In this competition one of my athletes became the first woman in Canada to complete a five minute set with an 8kg mace and the next year a different student became the first woman in Canada to complete a five minute set with a 10kg mace in competition.
+I have had three of my Warriors go on to become Agatsu Certified mace instructors, seven become Steel Mace Flow Certified Mace instructors, four become Unconventional Athletics Certified Mace Instructors, and one become a KIPS Certified Mace Instructor.
+Beyond all that I have been lucky enough to introduce over 100 different people to the mace and travel the world doing what I love.

 The mace is my passion, and I would love to share it with you!